 Moreover, the process of data collection from online platforms is contingent upon the algorithms utilised by the respective companies, which may inadvertently introduce biases in the representation of available apartments.
-We collected data during two observation periods in 2018 and 2021/22.
+We collected data during two observation periods in 2018 (23rd April 2018 to 7th November 2018) and 2021/22 (15th November 2021 to 8th June 2022).
 We cannot control for potential changes to the website design, which might have an influence on the display of keywords or other unstructured data collected from the descriptions of the online listings.
+Additionally, seasonal effects could also have had some effect, but due to the overall large sample size and partly overlapping data collection periods in each calendar year, we do not assume seasonalities to have played a big role in contrast to the large change that was brought about to the rental market by the pandemic.